rittme/zen-python/README.md

-# Zen messages for dev meditation.
+# The Zen of Python for dev meditation.

 ## Content from:

-- Messages: Github Zen
+- Messages: PEP 20 - The Zen of Python
 - Images: Unsplash